 1. Tree Permits Required: Tree permits are required for removing the whole tree or pruning more than 20% of live limbs, foliage, or canopy of any valued tree.

 Definition of valued tree: any native tree greater than 10 inches in diameter or any non-native tree greater than 16 inches in diameter.
 Measure diameter at 48 inches above ground or Diameter at Breast Height (DBH).

 A tree permit application must still be submitted for removing dead trees or when responding to storm damage or emergencies ($50 tree permit fee is waived).

-2. Approved Tree Care Company: The homeowner needs to hire an approved tree care company that has a certified arborist on staff to perform or supervise the removal and pruning of valued trees.
+2. Approved Tree Care Company: The homeowner needs to hire tree care company that has a certified arborist on staff to perform or supervise the removal and pruning of valued trees.
 The tree care company must also have an active business license with Grantwood Village.
 The Tree Board recommends that residents use a qualified professional to safely work on their trees.
 Or the homeowner may perform the work themselves when they agree to comply with the Village Arboricultural Standards (ANSI standards).

 3. Complete the on-line tree permit application form.

 Please note: In order to sign and submit the form, save the form to your computer and open it up in Adobe to fill it out.
 Then select the submit button to email the form back to Kevin Kelso, firstname.lastname@example.org.

 4. Submit $50 tree permit fee: By Check or Money Order